Soldier Field: Motorsport

+Ice hockey

 On February 7, 2013, the stadium hosted a high school hockey game between St. Rita High School from the city's Southwest side and Fenwick High School from suburban Oak Park.

 The Notre Dame Fighting Irish and Miami RedHawks played a doubleheader on February 17, 2013, with the Wisconsin Badgers and Minnesota Golden Gophers in the Hockey City Classic, the first outdoor hockey game in the history of the stadium.
 A Chicago Gay Hockey Association intra-squad game was held in affiliation with the Hockey City Classic.

 On March 1, 2014, the Chicago Blackhawks played against the Pittsburgh Penguins as part of the NHL Stadium Series.
 The Blackhawks defeated the Penguins 5–1 before a sold-out crowd of 62,921.
 The team also held its 2015 Stanley Cup Championship celebration at the stadium instead of Grant Park, where other city championships have typically been held, due to recent rains.

 On February 7, 2015, Soldier Field hosted another edition of the Hockey City Classic.
 The event had been delayed due to unusually warm weather (42 F) and complications with the quality of the ice.
 The 2015 edition of the Hockey City Classic featured a match between Miami University and Western Michigan, followed by a match between the Big Ten's Michigan and Michigan State On February 5, the organizers of the Hockey City Classic organized the Unite on the Ice event benefiting St. Jude Children's Research Hospital.
 The event was centered upon a celebrity hockey game with former NHL and AHL players, as well as a public free skate at Soldier Field.
 Participants in the celebrity game included Éric Dazé, Jamal Mayers and Gino Cavallini.
 Denis Savard was in attendance, serving as an honorary coach during the game.
 On February 15, 2015, Soldier Field hosted another Chicago Gay Hockey Association intra-league match in association with the Hockey City Classic.